 In all restaurants outside the large hotels you can expect to pay from US$2.50 to about US$30 for a main course.
-Each beer adds US$1.50 to US$5 to your bill, and if you really want to live it up and order a bottle of imported wine or champagne this will set you back at least another US$40 and more.
+For an average of 5-10 US$ one can eat really well.
+Each beer adds US$2.50 to US$5 to your bill, and if you really want to live it up and order a bottle of imported wine or champagne this will set you back at least another US$40 and more.

 Most restaurants in Bali are open until 10:00 or 11:00 p.m., and a few eateries in tourist areas keep their kitchens open until 12:00, 1:00 a.m. or even around the clock.

 Whether you long for an original Austrian Wiener Schnitzel, Chinese delicacies such as Hong Kong style Dim Sum, Smoked Duck from Szechuan or Scallops in Black Bean Sauce, German Wurst or Rindsrouladen, Greek Souvlaki, Indian Tandoori Chicken or Rogan Josh, Italian Lasagna or Pizza, Japanese Sushi, Yakitori or Shabu-Shabu, Korean Bulgogi Beef and Kimchi, Mexican Enchiladas or Tacos, Russian Borscht, Spanish Tapas or Paella, Swiss Cheese or Beef Fondue or a spicy Thai Tom Yam you can get it in Bali.

 Although based on original recipes, the preparation of the dishes is often adapted to the local taste and the availability of certain ingredients and the results are not always predictable.
 However, if you don’t insist on comparing the Balinese version of international delicacies with those prepared in the country they originate from you can usually expect a rather enjoyable meal.